 The young Bianca Maria Malaspina

-Indeed Bianca died sharing the darkness with other two human beings: a dog, the Malaspina symbol of fidelity and eternal love, and a wild boar, symbol of her rebellion.
+Indeed Bianca died sharing the darkness with other two human beings: a dog, the Malaspina symbol of fidelity and eternal love, and a wild boar, the symbol of her rebellion.
 Confirming the authenticity of this tale, recent excavations unearthed chained bones belonging to a girl and two animals.

-The Ghost of Bianca Maria still lives in the castle… she made tracks on the wall of the throne room: a white damp patch that looks like the face of a woman surrounded by two black patches showing a dog and a wild boar.
+The Ghost of Bianca Maria still lives in the castle.
+She made tracks on the wall of the throne room: a white damp patch that looks like the face of a woman surrounded by two black patches showing a dog and a wild boar.

 The Marquise Cristina Pallavicini Malaspina